MontyGoose/blockchain-buildone/tutorial.md

 }
 ```
 ### Add some data
-Also this shouldn't tax us - we just want to take in some data, and push onto the blockData array, and the return the block we're wanting to add it to - thus
+Also this shouldn't tax us - we just want to take in some data, and push onto the blockData array, and the return the index of the block we've just added data to - thus
 ```Javascript
 addData(data : Object) {
   this.blockData.push(data);